AdobeDocs/experience-platform.de-DE/help/rtcdp/home-page-dashboards.md

 In the leaderboard, **[!UICONTROL Failed profile records]** counts the number of records that failed to process into the profile.

 The **[!UICONTROL Failed profile records]** metric card shows this count, and includes a graphical representation that helps you see how failures have trended during the time shown below the graphic.
 This chart is updated hourly.
-Click **[!UICONTROL View datasets]** to see more details about the profile records.
+Select **[!UICONTROL View datasets]** to see more details about the profile records.

 The number of failed profile records is updated hourly. -->